FreedomAI-Shiro/info.shiro/README.md

 Your rhythm will draw the right things to you.
 And your life — slowly, deeply — will begin to change.

+⸻

-Shiro — write, reflect, and come home to yourself.
+Shiro — a space to remember who you already are.

 # **Shiro Privacy Policy**